colinsurprenant/raad/README.md

 Raad - Ruby as a daemon lightweight service wrapper.

-Raad is a non-intrusive, lightweight, simple Ruby daemon maker.
+Raad is a non-intrusive, lightweight, simple Ruby daemon wrapper.
 Basically A simple class which implements the start and stop methods, can be used seamlessly as a daemon or a normal console app.

 Raad provides daemon control using the start/stop commands.
 Your code can optionnally use the Raad